kalps6049-wq/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

-# ER Diagram Workshop – Submission Template
+# ER Diagram Workshop – Submission Template.

 ## Objective
 To understand and apply ER modeling concepts by creating ER diagrams for real-world applications.